ksandrmatveyev/aws_training/part2/README.md

 Windows: `python stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
 Linux: `./stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
 #### Notes:
-As you see above, I haven't handled capabilities yet and have dublicated logic inside create_stack(), update_stack(), delete_Stack() functions.
+As you see above, I haven't handled capabilities yet and have dublicated logic inside create_stack(), update_stack(), delete_stack() functions.
 I'm working on that but I haven't had results for now :(
 Also, I have 5 exit points from my program, because before I had been debugging all functions and decided to leave exit points, where I had diferent logic.
 Otherwise, if I had handled all expections in main() function I wouldn't have known where I got a bug